-2. Installation
+1. Installation

-- a.
-Provide empty sleeves along all paved driveway and pathways as noted on the drawings.
+Provide empty sleeves along all pathways as noted on the drawings or every 100 feet.
 Extend sleeves at least one foot (1') beyond pavement on both sides.
 Sleeves shall be installed 18 inches below finished grade.
-All sleeves shall be installed at a depth in line and grade with existing or proposed irrigation lines.
-Sleeves with excessive or shallow invert depth will be rejected.
-Cap ends of empty sleeves with duct tape. - 1) Coordinate sleeve placement during grading/ paving work.
+Cap ends of empty sleeves with duct tape.

-3. Sleeve Location Marking
+- 2. Sleeve Location Marking - a.
+New Pavement

-- a.
-New Pavement - 1) The location of each sleeve must be marked along both of the extreme edges of any new pavement installed over the sleeve.
-This shall be accomplished by pressing the end section of pipe, between the diameters of 1" to 2," into the uncured pavement surface to make an imprint. - b.
-Existing Pavement - For sleeves pushed under existing pavement, sleeve locations shall be marked along the extreme edges of the pavement on both sides where the sleeve emerges from under the pavement.
-Markings shall consist of scoring the surface of the existing pavement with a core drill, between the diameters of 1" to 2," just enough to make the impression of a circle in the pavement surface.
+The location of each sleeve must be marked along both of the extreme edges of any new pavement installed over the sleeve.
+This shall be accomplished by pressing the end section of a two-inch (2") pipe into the uncured pavement surface to make an imprint.

+b.
+Existing Pavement

+For sleeves pushed under existing pavement, sleeve locations shall be marked along the extreme edges of the pavement on both sides where the sleeve emerges from under the pavement.
+Markings shall consist of scoring the surface of the existing pavement with a 2" O.D. core drill just enough to make the impression of a circle in the pavement surface.

-2.2 RISERS/SWING JOINTS
+2.02 RISERS/SWING JOINTS